Reality Check: The government's customs options

 The second proposal - also known as maximum facilitation or max-fac - aims to create as frictionless a customs border as possible, rather than to remove it altogether.

-It would employ new technologies and automation to streamline procedures and remove the need for physical customs checks wherever possible.
+It would employ new technologies (including some that are still being developed) and automation to streamline procedures and remove the need for physical customs checks wherever possible.

 According to the government's customs paper, it would build on existing schemes such as authorised economic operators or trusted traders, and introduce unilateral improvements to the UK's customs regime to make trade with the EU and the rest of the world easier.